 In 2001 Common Ground received the Ethics in Action award as a business that is “doing the right thing.”

-In 2012 Common Ground is celebrating its 30th anniversary year.
+In 2012 Common Ground celebrated its 30th anniversary year.

 Where we come from, and other secrets of the universe